SeregPie/VueThree/README.md

 # VueTHREE

+*early development stage*

 A Vue wrapper for THREE.

-*in the early development stage*

 ## dependencies